 Part of our communication protocol is to reach out to you when the stock markets enter correction territory – down more than 10% at closing from a previously established record high.
 The S&P 500 and Dow Jones Industrial Average both did that last week.
 Although uncomfortable, when we experience these kinds of swings, it is important to remember that corrections are a common occurrence in the stock markets (though not usually as rapid as what we experienced last week).
 For decades, the average annual sell-off from a peak to a trough in the S&P500 has been about 14%.

 We have to remember that “volatility” does not mean “down a lot in a hurry”, except in the media.
 It just means that stock returns are highly unpredictable in the short to intermediate term.
 Over history, the premium return of stocks is just an efficient market’s way of pricing in that greater uncertainty.
 In that sense, volatility/uncertainty is one cause of stock’s substantially higher returns.
-For our Clients in the accumulation phase, this and all declines are a gift as they enable us to accumulate shares at marked-down prices.
+For our Clients in the accumulation phase, this and all declines are a gift as they enable you to accumulate shares at marked-down prices.
 This “correction” can be otherwise called a “sale”.
 For our Clients in the distribution phase, this is why we carve-out a couple of years of portfolio income and leave those funds in cash and cash-equivalents so we can ride out the waves.
 I hope you are comforted during times like these with our strategy.

 Fears around the coronavirus are the reason for the stock markets’ most recent swift sell-off.
-As you can see in the below chart, we have had other major global outbreaks over the last 40 years.
+As you can see in the attached chart, we have had other major global outbreaks over the last 40 years.
 Over a 38-day trading period during the height of the SARS virus back in 2003, the S&P 500 fell by 12.8%.
 During the Zika virus, which occurred at the end of 2015 and into 2016 the market fell by 12.9%.
 There are other examples, but they all passed, and the market recovered and hit new highs.
 Will this happen again?
 Our view is that it is highly probable.